cabforum/smime/SBR.md

 7. The Issuing CA or Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
 8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; or
 9. Revocation is required by the Issuing CA's CP and/or CPS.

 ### 4.9.2  Who can request revocation
 The Subscriber, RA, or Issuing CA can initiate revocation.
 Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.

 ### 4.9.3  Procedure for revocation request
 The CA SHALL provide a process for Subscribers to request revocation of their own Certificates.
 The process MUST be described in the CA's CP and/or CPS.
 The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and Certificate Problem Reports.

 The CA SHALL provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
 The CA SHALL publicly disclose the instructions through a readily accessible online means and in Section 1.5.2 of their CPS.
+(Note from BenW: Do we want to consolidate the places in the CPS where all of these explanations are supposed to be written to somewhere like the subsections of section 4.9 instead of section 1.5.2?
+Just a thought.)

 ### 4.9.4  Revocation request grace period
 No stipulation.